Where smart software meets expert accounting.

 • Some airdrops

-In very rare circumstances, some individuals are classed as “financial traders” for their crypto asset activity.
-When this is the case, instead of capital gains and miscellaneous income tax, profits are self-employed business profits, subject to income tax and national insurance.
+In very rare circumstances, some individuals are classed as "financial traders" for their crypto asset activity.
+When this is the case, instead of Capital Gains and miscellaneous income tax, profits are treated as self-employed business profits, subject to Income Tax and National Insurance.

 An annual trading allowance of £1,000 applies to both miscellaneous and trading income.
 If your total trading and miscellaneous income for a tax year is less than £1,000 and you have no other self-employment, there is no tax to pay on this income.
-If your total trading/miscellaneous income is above £1,000, then you can deduct £1,000 from your total income without needing to justify the costs.
+If your total income from these sources is above £1,000, you can choose to deduct the £1,000 allowance from your total income instead of itemising actual expenses.
+HMRC has announced plans to increase the reporting threshold for trading income to £3,000, though this is not expected to take effect until the end of the current parliament (anticipated around 2029).

-If you earn crypto income from employment (either from an employer or through self employment) it is subject to income tax and national insurance based on the sterling equivalent at the date of receipt.
-When receiving crypto income from an employer the way tax and NI is collected depends on where they are based and the tokens received; so you should discuss this with them.
+If you earn crypto income from employment (either from an employer or through self-employment), it is subject to Income Tax and National Insurance based on the sterling equivalent at the date of receipt.
+When receiving crypto income from an employer, the way tax and NI are collected depends on where they are based and the tokens received, so you should discuss this with them.

 Taxable Income Income Tax Band Tax Rate